Pathoclisis

 Pathoclisis (from -clisis meaning "predisposition" in Ancient Greek) is the theory that certain specialized parts of the brain are the first to be damaged in the case of disease, lack of oxygen, or malnutrition.
 The selective vulnerability of certain neurons can then lead to the expression of pathology.
 The APA dictionary of psychology defines pathoclisis as “sensitivity to particular toxins, or the tendency of particular toxins to target certain organs or systems of organ.”

 Pathoclisis has been postulated to mediate the sensory effects of a near-death experience.

 Research

 Cécile Vogt-Mugnier and her husband Oskar Vogt came up with the idea of pathoclisis through their research on insects and the human cerebral cortex.
 They defined it as the "genomically-determined excessive variability, reaching in intensity the degree of pathological change".

-During their work in France and Germany, these prominent scientists of neurological research first experimented on animals, administering pharmalogical agents and using electricity to observe electrical and functional disturbances.
+During their work in France and Germany, these prominent scientists of neurological research first experimented on animals, administering pharmacological agents and using electricity to observe electrical and functional disturbances.
 After also experimenting with human brains, their findings presented a case that certain factors influence patterns of pathoclisis in different brain regions.